-*All doctoral students are required to submit a proposed plan of study (Prospective Program) declaring a major and two minor fields, or two major and one minor for doctoral students pursuing a joint degree, for the approval of the CAD no later than the end of the second semester.
-This will serve to declare a student’s areas of concentration and research focus during their tenure at HSPH.
+*All SD and DPH students are required to submit a proposed plan of study (Prospective Program) declaring a major and two minor fields, or two majors and one minor for doctoral students pursuing a joint degree, for the approval of the CAD no later than the end of the third semester.
+This will serve to declare a student’s areas of concentration and research focus during their tenure at the Harvard Chan School.
 The courses listed serve to demonstrate that the student has gained expertise in the three fields and is prepared to be examined in those fields during the Oral Qualifying Examination.
-Please refer to the Prospective Programsection of this Supplement for more detailed information.
+Please refer to the Prospective Program section of this Supplement for more detailed information.

 Course work requirements must be met by proposing a minimum of 40 credits in graduate-level courses.
 These are to be distributed over one major and two minor fields as outlined in the Prospective/Final Program.
 The major field consists of 20 or more graduate-level credits in formal courses.
 Each of the two minor fields consists of at least 10 credits each of graduate-level work.
 In the event that a student declares two majors, the course credit distribution should be 20 credits in each of the two major fields and ten credits in one minor field (admission to two departments is required).

-Students who have received a Master’s degree from HSPH may follow an accelerated timetable for completion of the doctoral degree requirements since a substantial amount of the course work for the major and minor fields will have been completed prior to entering the doctoral program.
-In such a case the student may submit a Prospective/Final Program at the end of the first semester, but still no later than the end of second semester.
+Students who have received a Master’s degree from the School may follow an accelerated timetable for completion of the doctoral degree requirements since a substantial amount of the course work for the major and minor fields will have been completed prior to entering the doctoral program.
+In such a case the student may submit a Prospective/Final Program at the end of the first semester, but still no later than the end of the third semester.